 - Available in different configurations

 - Easy to build: Comes as a pre-fabricated kit that includes all needed components.
-On Raspberry Pi Model A and B, you only have to solder a small connector.
-Make sure that your board features the P5 connector, some very old board don’t have it.
+On Raspberry Pi Model A and B, you have to solder a small connector.
+Make sure that your board features the P5 connector, some very old board (Revision 1) don’t have it.

 Are you looking for a solution that does not need soldering?
 In this case, you can use our HiFiBerry DAC+ with the new Raspberry Pi model B+.

-Notice about the compatibility with Raspberry Pi Model B+: The HiFiBerry DAC is not compatible with the Raspberry Pi B+.
-For the Raspberry Pi model B+, please use our HiFiBerry DAC+.
+Notice about the compatibility with Raspberry Pi Model A+/B+: The HiFiBerry DAC is not compatible with the Raspberry Pi A+ and B+.
+For these models, please use our HiFiBerry DAC+.

 The DAC directly connects to the onboard sound connector P5 (you have to solder an 8-pin header to the Raspberry Pi).
 No external cables anymore – just plug it in!
 Its on-board ultra-low-noise voltage regulator filters out noise from the Raspberry Pi power supply.
 That means you don’t have to use an additional power supply – your existing power supply will do the job.Flexibly adopted to your needsIf you want to integrate the HiFiBerry DAC into your own device, you can use the DIY version to use exactly the connectors that you need.
 That means, you are not limited to the RCA jacks, but can also use a 3.5mm phone jack.
 You can even connect your own jacks directly to the 3-pin header on the board.